jacobp100/cssta/cssta-demo/README.md

 <link rel="stylesheet" href="%PUBLIC_URL%/styles.css">
 ```

 This puts the CSS file in the `public` directory, which will then be built with create-react-app.
-Because create-react-app does its own build, we're really only using babel to generate the CSS file: hence we disregard the JavaScript generated.

 You should probably link up a minifier afterwards.
 See `package.json` for an example.

-## Limitations with Create-React-App

-The postCSS setup described [https://jacobp100.gitbooks.io/cssta/content/web.html](here) does not work too well.
-You can follow the instructions, and it will work.
-However, there is no way to ignore the bootstrap file, so you will end up including postCSS among other dependencies.

-postCSS plugins that are for backwards compatability of features that work in your browser will work (autoprefixer, css-next etc.).